-MENTAL HEALTH ASSESSMENT ADDENDUM Behavioral Health Services are rendered in a professional office, clinic, home or other environment appropriate to the provision of psychotherapy or substance use services.
-As required by DHHS Division of Public Health The purpose of the addendum is to clarify/update the diagnosis, treatment needs and recommendations and/or gather information that covers the time frame when an individual was not receiving treatment. • If the individual remains involved continuously in treatment for more than one year, an addendum is reimbursable at the annual date of the initial mental health assessment. • If the individual leaves treatment prior to a successful discharge and fails to return within six months, the provider will assess the need for an addendum or a new mental health assessment. • The need for updated information is to be reflective of the individual's current status, functioning, and treatment goals.
+Service Name MENTAL HEALTH ASSESSMENT ADDENDUM Funding Behavioral Health Source Setting Services are rendered in a professional office, clinic, home or other environment appropriate to the provision of psychotherapy or substance use services.
+Facility As required by DHHS Division of Public Health License Basic Definition The purpose of the addendum is to clarify/update the diagnosis, treatment needs and recommendations and/or gather information that covers the time frame when an individual was not receiving treatment.
+Service Expectations If the individual remains involved continuously in treatment for more than one year, an addendum is reimbursable at the annual date of the initial mental health assessment.
+If the individual leaves treatment prior to a successful discharge and fails to return within six months, the provider will assess the need for an addendum or a new mental health assessment.
+The need for updated information is to be reflective of the individual's current status, functioning, and treatment goals.
 The addendum will reflect information that has not been addressed in the clinical notes and capture information that covers the period of time outside of treatment.
 Continued assessment for co-occurring conditions throughout the addendum.
-N/A Mental Health clinician as allowed within their scope of practice and licensed in the State of Nebraska: Licensed Mental Health Practitioner (LMHP) Provisionally Licensed Mental Health Practitioner (PLMHP) Licensed Independent Mental Health Practitioner (LIMHP) Licensed Psychologist Provisionally Licensed Psychologist Psychiatrist • APRN Nurse Practitioner
+Length of N/A Services Staffing Mental Health clinician as allowed within their scope of practice and licensed in the State of Nebraska: Licensed Mental Health Practitioner (LMHP) Provisionally Licensed Mental Health Practitioner (PLMHP) Licensed Independent Mental Health Practitioner (LIMHP) Licensed Psychologist Provisionally Licensed Psychologist Psychiatrist APRN Nurse Practitioner